openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Introduction

 This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials as Verifiable Presentations in the Issuer-Holder-Verifier Model.
 Credentials of any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds) are supported.
-This allowss existing OpenID Connect Relying Parties to extend their reach towards claim sources asserting claims in new formats.
+This allows existing OpenID Connect Relying Parties to extend their reach towards claim sources asserting claims in new formats.
 New applications built using Verifiable Credentials are also enabled to utilize OAuth 2.0 and/or OpenID Connect as integration and interoperability layer towards Holders.

-OAuth 2.0 [@!RFC6749] is used as a base protocol, because this specification is focused on enabling exchange of Verifiable Presentations alone, without issuance of an ID Token.
-This keeps this specification simple, whilst also enabling more complex use cases.
+OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required protocol rails and security to build credential presentation on top of it.
+Moreover, implementers can, in a single interface, support credential presentation and the issuance of access tokens for access to APIs based on verifiable credentials in the wallet.
 OpenID Conect deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations, since OpenID Connect is built on top of OAuth 2.0.
 Implementers that require [@!OpenID.Core] features, such as the issuance of subject-signed ID tokens can combine this specification with [@!SIOPv2].

 # Terminology